MDMC.trajectory_analysis.observables package

 Bases: AbstractFQt

-A class for containing, calculating and reading the intermediate scattering function for the total dynamic structure factor
+Class to process the intermediate scattering function for the total dynamic structure factor.

 name = 'IntermediateScatteringFunction'